complxalgorithm/TweetKeywordMapper/README.md

 [![asciicast](https://asciinema.org/a/599645.svg)](https://asciinema.org/a/599645)

 ## Other Features
-- Map previously accumulated Tweet count results from respective preexisting field in US State boundaries shapefile using GeoPandas.
+- Map previous Tweet count results field in US State boundaries shapefile using GeoPandas.
 - Create a file using default fields <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em>.
     - Used if your default file does not already exist, or if you just want to create another file.
     - It is best to create a file used by this program in this manner.